desirrepetters/pettersvandresen/content/en/publication/2020_Petters-Vandresen_et_al/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Pycnidia formation assay in autoclaved citrus leaf discs 21 days after inoculation with *Phyllosticta citricarpa* wild type and mutant strains.'
+  caption: 'Pairwise comparison between mating-type genes and flanking regions showing homology of *MAT1-1-8* gene fragments in *Phyllosticta* *MAT1-2* strains.'
   focal_point: ""
   preview_only: false